leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 ## FitHiChIP setup

 FitHiChIP will be run from Docker image.
 The instructions in the [README.md](https://github.com/ValdemarP267/HiChIP-Analysis) will guide you through docker installation.
-This ensure to run FitHiChIP without having to install all dependecies from scratch.
+This simplefies FitHiChIP installation as dependecies dont need to be installed from scratch.

 Select the directory to contain the FitHiChIP source code, and clone it